mdibaiee/hapi-sequelize-crud/README.md

 // results in a Sequelize query:
 Team.findAll({include: [City, Uniform]})
 ```

+## Authorization and other hooks
+You can use Hapi's [`ext` option](http://hapijs.com/api#route-options) to interact with the request both before and after this module does.
+This is useful if you want to enforce authorization, or modify the request before or after this module does.
+Hapi [has a full list of hooks](http://hapijs.com/api#request-lifecycle) you can use.

 ## Modify the response format
 By default, `hapi-sequelize-crud` routes will respond with the full model.
 You can modify this using the built-in [hapi settings](http://hapijs.com/tutorials/validation#output).